aqualectrix/StylishSeasonalCloset/docs/defaultreplace/maxiswithcustom.md

 1. Open your default replacement file.
 1. Add all the TXMT and TXTR resources you extracted from the Replacer.
 Save.

-1. If you just have one TXMT:
+### Single TXMT
 1. Open the 3IDR resource.
 Click the "Package" button in the Plugin View.
 1. From the window that pops up, drag the Material Definition line into the 3DIR area. **Order is important** -- use the "up" and "down" buttons if necessary to make sure this line are in the same order they were in the Original.
 (Usually the Material Definition is after the Resource Node and Shape lines.)

-1. If you have more than one TXMT:
+### Multiple TXMTs
 1. Open the GZPS (Property Set) resource.
 You're looking for the line called `override0subset`If there are lines with 1, 2, 3, etc. in them instead of 0 (e.g. `override1subset`), you care about those too.
 1. Write down the subset names in order.
 For example, you might note "0: bottom, 1: extra".
 1. In SimPE's Resource List, look at the names of the TXMT (Material Definition) resources.
 Usually they have the form "##numbersandletters!groupname_txmt".
 Match each group name to the notes you've already taken and also note down the instance number for that group.
 If there are more TXMTs than overridesubset lines, note down the additional group names and instance numbers.
 1. Open the 3IDR resource.
 Click the "Package" button in the Plugin View.
 1. From the window that pops up, drag the Material Definition lines into the empty 3DIR area. **Order is important** -- use the "up" and "down" buttons if necessary to make sure these lines are in the same order as they are in your notes.
 Check that the last section of each Material Definition in the 3IDR window matches the instance numbers you noted down in the order you noted them down.
 Typically all Material Definition lines should be below the Shape line.
 1. Commit and Save.

 ## Reconcile Overrides
 > [!IMPORTANT]